 - International placement or study/work abroad opportunities

-Internship, summer employment, cooperative education and student contract program positions are posted in Hire a Flyer.
+Internship, summer employment, cooperative education and student contract program positions are posted in Handshake.
 This online system is available at no charge to all students and alumni and may be accessed from the Career Services website.